How to Move WordPress to a New Domain in 7 Easy Steps

 • Moving a WordPress site to a new domain that is built on localhost.

 There might be other situations where changing the domain name becomes necessary.
 In these cases, you can change the domain name and transfer WordPress website to a new domain.
 But don’t change it too often as it is a bad practice.
-In the next part, I will guide you on how to change your domain without losing SEO.
+In the next part, I will guide you on how to change your domain name on WordPress without losing SEO.

 Things you need to do before moving WordPress to a new domain